-I currently teach at the University of Amsterdam, Department of Dutch Linguistics and am involved in three undergraduate programs in the 2017–2018 academic year: Dutch Language and Culture, Linguistics, and the brand-new program Cognition, Language and Communication.
-See regular courses below, click here for classes for high school students and their teachers, or check Facebook to see what else we’re up to.
+I currently teach at the University of Amsterdam, Department of Dutch Linguistics and am involved in four undergraduate programs in the 2019–2020 academic year: Dutch Language and Culture, Linguistics, Amsterdam University College, and the brand-new interdisciplinary program Cognition, Language and Communication, of which I also became program director (programmaleider) in January 2020.
+I obtained my BKO/University Teaching Qualification in 2017.

 See courses below, click for classes for high school students and their teachers, ask about a short class for elementary school kids, or check Facebook (Dutch or CLC) to see what (else) we’re up to.
 Have you seen the Linguistics webinar?

 Subject to change.

 |19||Early vs Late Acquisition. (r)Ma Linguistics; Dutch Language & Culture.|

 |19||Knowledge Application.
 2nd year CLC, block 6 project.
 Supporting/TA-role.|